gitnacho/docs/docs/core-concepts/android-runtime/metadata/accessing-packages.md

 One of NativeScript's strongest capabilities is the access to Android (also referred to as __'Java/Kotlin'__ or __'native'__) APIs inside JavaScript/TypeScript.
 That's possible thanks to build-time generated [Metadata](./overview.md) chunks which hold the information about the public classes from the Android SDK, Android support libraries, and any other Android libraries which may be imported into your Android NativeScript project.

-> Note: 'Android classes' and 'Java/Kotlin classes' are used interchangeably throughout the article to refer to classes in the Java/Kotlin programming language.
+> **Note**: 'Android classes' and 'Java/Kotlin classes' are used interchangeably throughout the article to refer to classes in the Java/Kotlin programming language.

 ## Access Android Packages